theguyonthesky/Web-Login-Bruteforce/README.md

 5. If the response contains the success message (Welcome back), the script reports the valid credentials and exits.

 6. If no valid password is found for a username, it notifies and moves on to the next one.

+# Tools and Technologies Used
+Python – Main programming language.

+`sys` – Used for output handling and termination.

+`requests` – For sending HTTP POST requests.

+Linux (Kali) – Typical environment for running hash-cracking tools.

+# Files
+`brute_force_login.py`: Main Python script that performs the brute-force attack.

+`rockyou.txt`: A wordlist file containing millions of commonly used passwords (You can use any .txt wordlist).